futtetennista/futtetennista.github.io/posts/hakyll/2017-10-22-deploying-to-github-pages-using-circleci-2.0.markdown

 ##### SSH keys
 The missing piece in the puzzle is now setting up ssh key in CircleCI to be able to checkout the project and push new versions of the website.
-I ended up creating a read-write deployment key for pushing to github and a checkout key for fetching from github.
+I ended up creating a read/write deployment key for pushing to github and a checkout key for fetching from github.
 The latter is just a matter of a few clicks, the former involves some manual work but the docs by the Github folks are easy to follow.

+**UPDATE**: if a read/write deployment key is created and added to a project in CircleCI, there's actually no need to also have a checkout key.

 ###### Bonus goodness
 One feature that CircleCI provides (and which proved to be extremely handy when